Alisha-sagar/Ship/README.md

-# Ship - Tinder Clone Backend and Frontend
+# Ship - Dating App

 This is a project built with [Chef](https://chef.convex.dev) using [Convex](https://convex.dev) as its backend.